Love Happy: Release

-Although shooting began in July 1948, the film was not released generally until March 3, 1950.
-The film's stated copyright is 1949, which is when it was shown in San Francisco on October 12.
-Originally released at 91 minutes, available non-theatrical prints run 85 minutes and contain some alternate footage with some brief snippets excised from some scenes and some gags completely eliminated.
-In 2015, Olive Films made the original unedited 91 minute theatrical print available on DVD.
+The film's stated copyright date is 1949, which is when it was shown in San Francisco on October 12.
+It was not afforded a general release until March 3, 1950.
+Originally released at 91 minutes, available prints of the film typically run 85 minutes and contain some brief snippets and gags that were removed from the theatrical release.
+In 2015, Olive Films made the original, unedited 91-minute theatrical print available on DVD.

 Reception

-Critical reception
+Love Happy is generally regarded by Marx fans and critics as the weakest of all the Marx Brothers films in which they were the leads.
+(The 1956 film The Story of Mankind is also generally rated very low, but the brothers only make short individual cameos in that film.)

-Love Happy is generally regarded by Marx fans and critics as the weakest of all the Marx Brothers movies in which they were the leads.
-(The 1956 film The Story of Mankind is also generally rated very low amongst Marx brothers afficianados, but the brothers only make short individual cameos in that film.)
+Critic Philip K. Scheuer of the Los Angeles Times wrote: "[T]he film seems merely to be coasting along on a past formula.
+And between coasting and hitting the skids, the margin is dangerously close."

-In its October 8, 1949 front-page editorial, as well as its review of the movie in the same issue, the motion picture trade periodical Harrison's Reports, which always disapproved of any movie showing brand-name products, severely criticized this film for its rooftop chase among billboards promoting Baby Ruth, General Electric, Fisk Tires, Bulova watches, Kool cigarettes, Wheaties and Mobil gasoline.
+In its October 8, 1949 front-page editorial, as well as its review of the film the same issue, Harrison's Reports criticized the film for its blatant brand placement during the rooftop chase among the billboards.

-At the end of his March 8, 1950 episode of his You Bet Your Life radio show, Groucho half-heartedly promotes the film as "Harpo, Chico, and I tell a few jokes and do some acting.
+At the end of his March 8, 1950, episode of his You Bet Your Life radio show, Groucho Marx half-heartedly promoted the film as "Harpo, Chico, and I tell a few jokes and do some acting.
 It's very educational."
-In later years, on Today, Groucho dismissed it as a "terrible movie," while speaking of the lasting impression Marilyn Monroe made during her screen test.
+In later years, on Today, he dismissed it as a "terrible picture" while speaking of the lasting impression that Marilyn Monroe made during her screen test.